fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 For now, we'll skip adding an extension, and focus on publishing our plugin as a JAR, so that anybody else in the world can use it in their project.

-### Publishing the final product
+## Publishing a Gradle Plugin

-#### Standalone Project
+### Standalone Project

 We've outgrown the `buildSrc` folder.
-It's time to create a [standalone Android Studio project]( https://docs.gradle.org/current/userguide/custom_plugins.html#sec:custom_plugins_standalone_project) for the plugin.
+It's time to create a [standalone project]( https://docs.gradle.org/current/userguide/custom_plugins.html#sec:custom_plugins_standalone_project) for the plugin.

-We'll start by deleting all the auto-generated Android code and app module, which we won't be needing.
-We will then copy our `src/main` directory across to the root of the new project.
+We'll start by creating an empty Android Studio project, and deleting all the auto-generated Android code and app module, which we won't be needing.
+We will then copy our `src/main` directory across to the project root.

-A couple of additional steps are required in order to build a standalone project.
-First, we need to add a few dependencies that were previously implicit:
+A couple of additional steps are required.
+Firstly, we need to add a few dependencies that were previously implicit:

 ```
 plugins {